-Countersinks are the most basic function of the drill press.
-You can remove the burr areas or the burrs from any object with a drill press.
+Countersinks are the most basic function of the drill presses.
+You can remove the burr areas or the burrs from any object with this tool.

 You can start with a cone-shaped engraving that begins to orbit the object.
 You will be able to find plenty of drill presses that have smoother edges that are perfect for countersinks.

 All you need to do is align the object with the drill and let the machine do its magic.

 There may be some holes that a handheld drill is unable to handle.
 Drill presses can provide consistent smoothness, and you can drill lots of holes at the same time with the drill press.

 The boring function is a great option in such situations.
 All you need to do is to set the size and speed, and the machine will do the rest for you.

 Counter-bores are meant to enlarge an existing hole to the right size.
 You can enlarge the hole vertically or horizontally depending on the kind of needle you’re using.